 NOTE: If you have sensitive skin or are just looking for a gentle toner, Thayers Unscented is ideal for you.
 It gently cleanses the face without overdrying it.

 Related Post: The Best Korean Toners for All Skin Types

-Neutrogena Oil-Free Toner is an alcohol-free toner that you can use daily before moisturizing.
+Neutrogena Alcohol-Free Toner is an alcohol-free toner that you can use daily before moisturizing.
 It refreshes the skin without stripping the skin of its natural oils.

 It contains panthenol, which is an anti-inflammatory that soothes the skin.
 Panthenol moisturizes the skin and reduces transepidermal water loss.
-Sodium PCA (Pyrrolidone Carboxylic Acid), a compound found naturally in our skin, hydrates and moisturizes the skin.
+Sodium PCA (Pyrrolidone Carboxylic Acid), a compound found naturally in our skin, is a hydrating ingredient that moisturizes the skin.